sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-environment-creation.md

 1. For **Location**, choose either **South Central US** or **West Europe**.
 Currently, the Cognitive Search API is only available in these two regions

 1. For **Pricing tier**, create a **Basic** service to complete tutorials and quickstarts.
-For deeper information on Azure Search pricing, click [here](https://azure.microsoft.com/pricing/details/search/) and [here](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).
+For deeper information on Azure Search pricing and limits, click [here](https://azure.microsoft.com/pricing/details/search/) and [here](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).

   > Tip!
 While Cognitive Search is in public preview, you just need to pay for the Azure Search service.
 At a later time, the pricing for this capability will be announced.
 Skillset execution is currently available in all tiers, including free.
 But it is not enough for this training.